cyberqueenmeg/tisu-vulnwebapp/README.md

 **Default password = `password`**

-_...can easily be brute forced ;)_

 Login URL: http://127.0.0.1/login.php

-_Note: This will be different if you installed DVWA into a different directory._
+_Note: This will be different if you installed the TISU DVWA into a different directory._

 - - -